sito8943/some-javascript-utils/README.md

 ```

-_function to create a cookie_
+# createCookie

-Hot to use it?
+Hot to import it?

 ```